Saturday, September 27, 2025

 "In the age of information, ignorance is a choice."
 Donald Miller

-In the world of the most politically correct, no one is ignorant — even flat wrong, They're just "differently informed."
-Folks who believed that Barrack Obama was an African-born Muslim, for example, weren't gullible knuckle-heads.
-They were, at least according to these relativists, "differently informed,
+In the world of the most politically correct, no one is ignorant — not even flat wrong, They're "differently informed."
+Folks who were convinced that Barrack Obama was an African-born Muslim, for example, weren't gullible knuckle-heads.
+They were, at least according to these relativists, just "differently informed,When Marjorie Taylor Greene suggested a Jewish, Rothschild-financed, space laser might be igniting devastating wildfires in California, she was not astoundingly ignorant, malignantly anti-Semitic, nor engaging in hate-mongering demagoguery.
+She too was "differently informed.
+In this case by "alternative facts."

-Really "woke" folks actually reject the possibility that some sources of authority are more accurate than others.
-That is too judgmental.
-They even implicitly deny that ignorance exists.
-Take, for example, those folks who adamantly insist that the condensation trails left by planes flying at high altitude are actually "chemtrails" laced with harmful substances, released for one or another sinister purpose by the villain of their choice.
+Yes, really "woke" folks even reject the possibility that some sources of authority are more accurate than others.
+That is too judgmental for them.
+Instead they implicitly deny that ignorance even exists.
+Take, for example, folks who adamantly insist that the condensation trails left by planes flying at high altitude are actually "chemtrails" maliciously laced with harmful substances, being released by the villain of their choice.
+In a normal world this abysmally ignorant claim would simply discredit the believer.
+Not in the woke world.
+Here, any and all conceptions, even those in clear violation of a known natural causes, are plausible.
+Why?
+Because factual claims no longer require adequate supporting evidence.
+If some dimwits believe it, that's good enough.

 In the real world individuals embracing puerile buncombe are dismissed out of hand.
 Not in this world.
 In this fact-free zone there are no ignoramuses, no blockheads, no dimwits, no cretins.
 Not even a single shit head!
 For instance, if someone insists the earth is a mere 6,000 years old, not the scientifically affirmed 4.5 billion, they're not way, way off.
 The're not utterly wrong.
-They're just "differently informed.
+They're merely "differently informed.

-But in the wacky world of the really politically correct, any fact claim, however hare-brained, is just as good as any otherAnd the enormous amount of factual drivel available on social media reinforces this idiocy many times over.
-Search the internet and you will come up with an enormous amounts of puerile none-sense that, nevertheless, has an abundance of supporters.
+Was Usher correct?
+Of course not.
+In fact, he was as full of crap as a Christmas turkey.
+But for the fully "woke," the late Bishop's reckoning is at least as good as centuries of painstaking scientific investigation that has unearthed vast amounts of contrary physical evidence.
+Nevertheless, in the wacky world of the totally politically correct, any fact claim, however hare-brained, is just as good as any otherOf course, the enormous amount of drivel available on social media reinforces this idiocy many times over.
+Search the internet and you will come up with an enormous amounts of puerile none-sense that enjoys an abundance of believers.